Maria: The Woman the System Has to Work For

 Born: 1990, Detroit Metro area (Downriver)

-Background: Second-generation Mexican-American
+Background: Second-generation Mexican-American, raised Catholic

 Family: Single mother to Sophia (born 2018)